hardwak/SaperGame/README.md

 # SaperGame
-An open source Saper game that I created in December 2022 as my first univercity project.
+An open source Saper game that I created in December 2022 as my first univercity project (pretty laggy though).